 Eagle Amsterdam (Warmoesstraat 90), men-only cruise bar, fresh energy in 1485 building, leather, rubber, uniform, skinhead, sports dress code nights, 3 floors, lounge, dance floor, DJ music, dark basement, smokers' lounge, live sex shows, open 'til 4 or 5am.
 Events with international gogo boys and pornstars, plus first Sunday ncAdam and third Sunday Horsemen & Knights underwear and naked monthly sex parties.
 Fickstutenmarkt sex parties take place every few months.

 Getto (Warmoesstraat 51) bar/restaurant, specialty cocktails, exotic beverages, free internet, meals, snacks and American holiday food specials.
-Getto Glam Variety Shows on Thursdays and DJs on Fridays.
+Getto Glam Variety Shows on Thursdays, TV events, DJs on Fridays.

-CLOSED: Argos (Warmoesstraat 95), leathermen/bears, sex parties, naked/ fetish nights; De Engel van Amsterdam (Zeedijk 21), mostly men, canal-side cafe/pub terrace; The Warehouse (Warmoesstraat 96), old Club Fuxx/ Cockring site, Club Rapido dances.
-Sex parties moved to The Eagle.
+CLOSED: Argos (Warmoesstraat 95), leathermen/bears, naked/ fetish sex parties; De Barderij (Zeedijk 14), gay/mixed pub; De Engel van Amsterdam (Zeedijk 21), canal-side men's pub/terrace; The Warehouse (Warmoesstraat 96), sex parties, dancing - formerly Club Fuxx/ Cockring.

 Bars: Nieuwezijds Kolk/ Spuisstraat to Dam vicinity.